gootga/HYBSIM/README.md

 # HYBSIM
-This is a pyhton script to simulate hybrid genomes/genotypes between two paretal genotypes (two individuals) in eigenstrat format.
+This is a pyhton script to simulate hybrid genomes/genotypes between two single paretal genotypes (two individuals) in eigenstrat format.
 The script follows probabilistic mendelian logic for the offspring.
 Missing data (9) in one or both of the parental sources is translated into the offspring genotype as missing data too.
 So beware, offspring accumulates